Ramianne is a TV show & movie enthusiastic who loves to reflect on characters and stories. She is particularly character-driven. She/her

 C'est parti !

-If you ask French people what are the best French TV shows currently airing, there's a high probability they will give you, among others, 'Dix Pour Cent' (literal translation: 'Ten Percent').
+If you ask French people what are the best French TV shows currently airing, there's a high probability they will give you, among others, 'Dix Pour Cent' (literal translation: 'Ten Percent', title in English: 'Call My Agent').
 I don't think anybody envisioned this little show as something that would grow so popular, and yet here we are.
 Allociné (France's biggest cinema and TV's reviewing website) described it as "more than a success, it's the French TV show we kept on waiting for".
 Just that.
 As the show comes sadly to an end, I don't think I would be exaggerating by saying it will stay as one of France's most important TV shows, as it marked the true shift in French TV's production.

 Pitch: The daily lives of the employees of an artistic agency in Paris after their founder died in an accident.
 An excellent show to delve into the intricacies of the cinema industry and the star system, behind the scenes.
 The title comes from the fact that typically, an artistic agent takes 10% on their client's fee.